thiagosantos1/CNN_Find_Glasses/README.md

 # Steps of our solution

 1) Run a manual convolutional with a filter for edge detecter and save the new pictures.
 We also make the picture brighter where there are more details.
-This helps to highlight the glasses
+This helps to highlight the glasses and also to reduce complexity

-2) Convert all convoluted images to idx3 - Ubyte
+2) Convert all convoluted images to idx3 - Ubyte - This helps avoiding doing the same Data-Preprocessing many times

-3) Feed the final result to our models( perceptrons, CNN, ANN and others) to classify a picture as having glass or not.
+3) Feed the final result of convolved images to our models( perceptrons, CNN, ANN and others) to classify a picture as having glass or not.

 # Data-Preprocessing